-PREFIX Course name HOURS Term PREREQUISITES PHC 6945 Practicum in Public Health 3 Summer 2 Permission of Practicum (200 hours of internship and integrative seminar Coordinator Students with 3 or more years of practical experience in the public health field may apply for a waiver of PHC 6945 with the Practicum Coordinator.
-If approved, the student must complete 3 additional credits of Public Health coursework PHC 6930C Integrative Seminar in Public Health Summer 2 Permission of Practicum Coordinator
+PREFIX Course name HOURS Term PREREQUISITES PHC 6945 Practicum in Public Health (200 hours of onsite internship) 3 Sum 2 Permission of Practicum Coordinator Students with 3 or more years of practical experience in the public health field may apply for a waiver of PHC 6945 with the Practicum Coordinator.
+Students with 3 or more years of practical experience in the public health f ield may ap l oly for a waiver of PHC 6945 with the Practicum Coordinator.
+3 or more years of practical experience in the public health finestudent must complete 3 additional credits of Public Health , PHC 6945 with the Practicum Coordinator.